ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - An experiment being done before product market fit
     - Has this experiment been done before?
 - It has a problem hypothesis: it is a guess of what you think the problem your target set of users possess
 - It has a solution hypothesis: if you've successfully identified the problem, it is a guess of what you think the solution to the problem is.
+(Note: you will only know if the solution that you've built is the right when when you receive customer feedback and people are actually payinf for the product)
 - You have identified a customer and a user that solves a problem for them that the customer is willing to pay for.

 ## Product/Service